aakash-dec7/SentimentAnalysis/README.md

 http://<EXTERNAL-IP>:5000
 ```

-The SentimentAnalysis model is now deployed and accessible online.
+The SentimentAnalysis application is now deployed and accessible online.

 ## License